abhay-111/wsafe-frontend/README.md

   <img src="Project_snapshots/WsafePWA.PNG">
 </p>
 <b>
-  W-Safe is a web application that helps you navigate your
+  W-Safe is a Progressive Web Application that helps you navigate your
                   neighbourhood that you might be visiting in the near future.
                   It helps the community to make a better decision about the places one might travel.